Overview Projects briggsae research

 Research Overview

-Using the nematode Caenorhabditis elegans, our laboratory takes a molecular genetic approach to basic questions in developmental biology and neurogenetics:
+Using the nematode Caenorhabditis elegans, our laboratory takes a molecular genetic approach to basic questions in biology:

 • How are signals among cells integrated to coordinate organ formation?